Does Pet Insurance Cover X-Rays?

 Do You Need X-Ray Coverage?

 Since X-ray coverage comes standard with most pet insurance plans for covered conditions, the question isn't whether you need this coverage.
-Several factors can help you decide which level of coverage makes the most sense for your pet's needs.
+Several factors can help you decide how much pet insurance you need.

 1. 1